 - We quantify the potential modes of failure and the associated forces and energies involved.

-- We check our proprietary testing database to appropriately size the machine guard protection level.
+- We check our proprietary testing archive to appropriately size the machine guard protection level.

 - If the forces or mode of failure fall outside our existing test data, we engage with a third-party testing partner to validate our estimates and calculations.

-- TotalShield designs and manufactures the custom shielding solution to protect the customer’s staff from potential harm.
+- TotalShield designs and manufactures custom shielding solutions to protect the customer’s staff from potential harm.

 Designing a sodium hypochlorite generator enclosure